Professor Steve Thomas

 Email: email@example.comTelephone: 020 7882 5767Room Number: G. O. Jones Building, Room 611

-During the summer of 2013 I supervised two internship students who worked on string theory related projects.
-One student, Nicola Abrahams from the Univesity of Kent, Canterbury studying for an M.Sci.in Astrophysics, was funded by the SEPnet Internship Scheme.
+I have supervised two internship students who worked on string theory related projects.
+One student, Nicola Abrahams from the Univesity of Kent, Canterbury was studying for an M.Sci.in Astrophysics, was funded by the SEPnet Internship Scheme.
 The other student, Jon Cheyne, who is currently studying for an MSci in Theoretical Physics in the SPA, was funded by an SPA internship award.

-SEPnet internship students presented posters at the annual SEPnet Student Expo, held at the Royal Institution on the 20th November.
+SEPnet internship students presented posters at the annual SEPnet Student Expo, held at the Royal Institution London.
 Over 50 students presented posters covering a wide variety of physics related topics.
 Prizes were given for the best posters one of which was awarded to Nicola.
 Prizes were presented by the well known writer and broadcaster Prof. Jim Al-Khalili OBE who also gave a keynote speech.

 Reproduced by kind permission of Paul Stead Photography